-On behalf of Kadish & Anthony Law Group on Wednesday, February 26, 2020.
+On behalf of Kadish & Associates Law Group on Wednesday, February 26, 2020.

 As an Arizona business owner, you may already understand how expensive and disruptive it can be to deal with a lawsuit, whether you are seeking justice or someone has filed a claim against your company.
 Litigation may mean months of preparation, discovery, delays and motions before the trial even begins.
 Your business may suffer as you divert employees to gathering documents and drain your resources preparing testimony.